mendix/docs/content/appstore/app-services/3d-viewer.md

 ### 4.4 Nanoflow

 The **CreateModelDocumentFromFileDocument** nanoflow takes a **FileDocument** type of object as an input parameter to create a ModelDocument object to represent a user JT model file stored as the entity of System.FileDocument or its specialization.
-This allows you to get model from your existing file storages.
+Since **ModelDocument** type object is only valid input for viewer to visualize a model.
+This allows you to construct **ModelDocument** from your existing file storages and visualize those models.

 ![CreateModelDocumentFromFileDocument](attachments/3d-viewer/CreateModelDocumentFromFileDocument.jpg)